Blake-Madden/Wisteria-Dataviz/README.md

 About
 =============================

-Wisteria Dataviz is data visualization library based on [wxWidgets](https://github.com/wxWidgets/wxWidgets).
+Wisteria Dataviz is data visualization library based on [wxWidgets](https://github.com/wxWidgets/wxWidgets), with a focus on statistics and social sciences.
 It includes features such as:

 - Numerous built-in graphs (refer to the `Wisteria::Graphs` namespace for a full list)
 - Interface for displaying tabular data